surtr1st/surtr1st/README.md

 ###

 <p>
-Currently, I am an independent software developer specializing in both front-end and back-end development, although my expertise lies primarily in back-end development.
+Currently, I am an student alongside being an independent software developer specializing in both front-end and back-end development, although my expertise lies primarily in back-end development.
 I adore innovative work and am passionate about developing software that could possibly simplifies processes people's workflow.
 I am also a continuous learner who is naturally curious, learning many new things is like my hobby.
 </p>

 ###